The things which are impossible with men are possible with God”. (Luke 18:27)

 But He is at work.

-There is nothing too hard for Him.
-He is still working hard things together for good— even the hard things of this hard year.
+There is nothing too hard for MOST HIGH GOD.
+He is still working hard things together for good— even the hard thing in your life that you just thought about.

 We will see Him at work in our lives.

-Oh friend, blessed is she who believes and keeps seeking!
+Oh friend, blessed are those who believe and keep seeking!

 Oh Lord, may we see You in this day and follow You so others may see You in us.